landonviator/viatordsp/README.md

 - viator_gui::LV_Dial dial; // In the PluginEditor.h

 ## Contributing
 Contributions are most welcome!
-I will be setting up an issues page if you would like to contribute to any part of the framework.
+I will be setting up an issues page if you would like to contribute to any part of the library.

 ## License
 viatordsp is licensed under the GNU General Public License (GPLv3) agreement.